Masterfishy/GoGameOfLife/README.md

 ## The Engine Architecture

-The engine is broken down into multiple levels: an engine, entities, nodes, systems, and components.
+The engine is broken down into multiple pieces: an engine, entities, nodes, systems, and components.

 ### Engine